 If you are young and not feeling well you can turn to student health, the youth clinic or your healthcare centre.
-If you are experience acute psychological problems you can contact a child and youth psychiatric clinic (BUP), the emergency care team in Karlshamn or the psychiatric emergency clinic in Karlskrona.
-You can always dial 1177 for advice.
+If you are experiencing acute psychological problems you can contact a child and youth psychiatric clinic (BUP), the emergency care team in Karlshamn or the psychiatric emergency clinic in Karlskrona.
+You can always call 1177 for advice.

-If you are an adult and are not feeling well you should contact your healthcare centre first.
-If your problems are acute you should turn to the emergency care team in Karlshamn or the emergency psychiatric clinic in Karlskrona.
-You can always dial 1177 for advice.
+If you are an adult who's not feeling well you should contact your healthcare centre first.
+If you are in urgent need of psychiatric care you should turn to the emergency care team in Karlshamn or the emergency psychiatric clinic in Karlskrona.
+You can always call 1177 for advice.

-You may need prescriptions for medical aids in order to cope with your day to day life.
+You may need prescriptions for medical aids in order to cope with your everyday life.
 Medical aid centres have different types of medical aids, for example for disabled persons, medical devices for treatment, cognition aids, communication aids and vision aids.

-Thanks to gynecological cervical screening tests, early cell changes can be detected and treated, so that they do not develop into cervical cancer.
+Thanks to cervical screening tests, early cell changes can be detected and treated, so that they don't develop into cervical cancer.
 Women aged 23-50 are called in for a screening every three years and women aged 51-65 every five years.
-Cervical screening tests are performed in women’s healthcare.
+Cervical screening tests are done within the women’s healthcare.
 You can reschedule your appointment by logging into 1177.se

 A mammogram is an X-ray examination of the breasts with the use of a special X-ray technique that provides detailed images.
-A mammogram examination can detect breast cancer before it has had time to cause any symptoms or before one can even feel it in the breast.
-Women aged 40-74 are called in for a mammogram every other year.
+A mammogram examination can detect breast cancer before it causes any symptoms or before it even feels in the breast.
+Women aged 40-74 are called for a mammogram every other year.

-Blood tests to detect prostate changed (PSA) are not routinely performed.
+Blood tests to detect prostate changed (PSA) are not performed routinely.
 PSA is a blood test that is included in the examinations that you undergo when your prostate is examined or if you are experiencing problems urinating.
 You can also take a PSA test if you are concerned about prostate cancer.

 Ultrasound examination of the aorta